 For those of you who were expecting this a month ago, I apologize for the delay.

-Even though I'm writing this during a blizzard, I know that spring is coming.
+Even though I'm writing this between snowstorms, I know that spring is coming.

 Each day we get a few more minutes of daylight.
 Five p.m. now comes during the day, not at night.
 The earth is warming.
-Crocuses will be popping in about 10 days.
-In about 90 days, the cover comes off the pool, and my ancient and beloved bright-red 1978 Fiat convertible comes out of the garage.
-(I may have to push it out because there's a good chance it won't start.
-Turning the key on an ancient Fiat is like playing Russian Roulette.)
+Crocuses will be popping in a few days.

 The best thing about this time of can be found in chain drugstores like Rite Aid.
 That's where you can get JuJu Hearts, the magical chewy-gooey red cherry candies I've been addicted to since babyhood.
 If I close my eyes when I open the package, the sweet aroma transports me to Cherry Blossom Time in Washington DC -- or at least to my grandmother's apartment in the Bronx.